spellshift/realm/docs/_docs/user-guide/eldritch.md

 Each IP in the specified CIDR will be returned regardless of if it returns any open ports.
 Be mindful of this when scanning large CIDRs as it may create largo return objects.

 NOTE: Windows scans against `localhost`/`127.0.0.1` can behave unexpectedly or even treat the action as malicious.
-Eg. scanning ports 1-65535 against windows localhost may cause the stack to overflow or hang indefinitely.
+Eg. scanning ports 1-65535 against windows localhost may cause the stack to overflow or process to hang indefinitely.

 ### pivot.arp_scan
 `pivot.arp_scan(target_cidrs: List<str>) -> List<str>`